Insurance Commission of Western Australia (ICWA)

 CTP insurance or Third Party Insurance is included in the motor vehicle licence.
-CTP Insurance is itemised as a separate amount on the motor vehicle licence renewal notice.
+CTP Insurance is itemised separately on the motor vehicle licence renewal notice.

-In WA, unlike NSW, there is only one CTP insurer, the Insurance Commission of Western Australia (ICWA).
+In WA, the Insurance Commission of Western Australia (ICWA) is the only CTP insurer.
 The CTP division of the ICWA manages all claims resulting from motor vehicle crashes that involve WA licensed vehicles.

 Motor vehicle licence fees in WA are primarily based on vehicle weight plus administration fees.
 The rate per kilogram varies depending on vehicle type.

-The CTP insurance component of the motor vehicle licence is based on the type of vehicle (vehicle classification) and the primary purpose for which it is being used.
+The CTP insurance component of the motor vehicle licence is based on the type of vehicle (vehicle classification) and the primary purpose for which it is used.
 Premiums are determined based on the claims history for that vehicle class and use.
 Factors such as owner or driver age, driving record and claims history are not directly reflected in the licence fee.
-In NSW, factors such as those are factored into the separate CTP insurance cost.

-- with an unloaded mass that does not exceed 3,000 kg;
+- An unloaded mass that does not exceed 3,000 kg

-Other vehicles which do not fit the description of a family vehicle, including motorbikes, trailers, caravans and mobile caravans must pay the standard rate.
+Other vehicles that do not fit the description of a family vehicle, including motorbikes, trailers, caravans and mobile caravans, must pay the standard rate.

 Vehicle owners registered for GST and entitled to claim an input tax credit must also pay the standard rate.

-Vehicles being transferred to WA from interstate will not require a roadworthiness examination if:
+Vehicles being transferred to WA from interstate do not require a roadworthiness examination if the vehicle is:

-- the vehicle is more than twelve months old and you have owned the vehicle continuously for the last 12 months or more;
+- More than 12 months old and you owned the vehicle continuously for the last 12 months or more

-- the vehicle is less than 12 months old or you are the only owner since new;
+- Less than 12 months old or you are the only owner since new

-- the vehicle is not modified or is modified with approval and certification;
+- Not modified or is modified with approval and certification

-To complete the transfer process, you will be required to attend a driver and vehicle services centre or regional agent in person.
-For most light vehicles not requiring a roadworthiness examination, you will be required to provide an interstate vehicle licence application, proof of garaging in WA, proof of vehicle ownership, interstate number plates and proof of interstate registration.
+To complete the transfer process, you are required to attend a driver and vehicle services centre or regional agent in person.
+For most light vehicles not needing a roadworthiness examination, you must provide an interstate vehicle licence application, proof of garaging in WA, proof of vehicle ownership, interstate number plates and proof of interstate registration.